Maintenance for Commercial Kitchens

 - Get them professionally serviced and flushed through

 Before you return to normal kitchen activity you will need to turn the power on for at least 24 hours.

 Increased Drainage Blockages

-Drains and Sewers usually have much larger flows of wastewater through them than they are experiencing during the lockdown.
+Drains and sewers usually have much larger flows of wastewater through them than what they experience during a closure.
 These larger flows are effective at moving and clearing their contents.

-We expect the lack of flow to result in more sewer blockages than normal when the higher wastewater flow resumes and we all return to normal trading.
+We expect the lack of flow to result in more sewer blockages than normal as the higher wastewater flow resumes when you return to normal trading.